 - Sand Ocean - Built on a planet whose entire surface is covered in sand dunes, Sand Ocean is the third circuit in the Knight league.
 The track itself contains a lot of narrow hairpin turns which require careful navigation.

 - Death Wind - Built on a dangerous mutated planet haunted by vicious wild storms, Death Wind is the fourth circuit in the Knight league and the second circuit in the King league.
 The first version consists of a simple, narrow loop (where speed is key).
 The second version builds upon it with dangerous corners.
 Both versions include a dangerous wind (pushing the machine in one particular direction) and "dash zones", which sends the machine forward at incredibly-fast speeds.

 - Silence - Built on a purple desolate planet where not a single noise could be heard, Silence is the final circuit in the Knight league.
 The track itself contains a fair amount of square corners and is one of the few circuits to include landmines.

 - Port Town - A famous intergalactic trade center and space harbor, Port Town hosts the second circuit in the Queen league and the third circuit in the King league.
-It is the first circuit to include track-separating gaps (requiring major jumping air) and dangerous magnets (placed on the side of the track).
+It is the first circuit to include gaps that completely separate the track and dangerous magnets placed on the side of the track.
 The second version extends the first with narrow turns.